Telefonica/mistica-design/guides/contribution.md

 ### New components

-1. A new file is created with the prefix `Draft`
+1. A new Figma file is created with the prefix `Draft`
 2. A new branch will be created in that file
 3. When they are considered finished, request the approval adding at least 2 members of the design core team as reviewers of that branch<sup>(1)</sup>.
 4. Design core will review the file and provide feedback when needed.